Nathan-Carpenter-Git/Empty-Recycle-Bin/README.md

 - Will close automatically, once closed, the recycle bin should be emptied.

 *Warning:* **Will not prompt you to delete files, only use this if you are sure you want files in the recycle bin to be deleted.**

-## Bugs
-- Currently doesn't work a simple double click (intended use)